NotPhinx/PongProject/README.txt

 Known Bugs
 ==========
-- The server doesn't work because the logic isn't yet written.
-- The client doesn't speak to the server
+- The game is a few frames behind at times, but doesn't effect the gameplay.